 This document is not a prospectus within the meaning of section 1348 of the Companies Act 2014 of Ireland (as amended) or the EU Prospectus Regulation (Regulation (EU) 2017/1129) of the European Parliament and of the Council.
 No offer of securities of Mural to the public is made, or will be made, in connection with the distribution or the separation, that requires the publication of a prospectus pursuant to Irish prospectus law within the meaning of section 1348 of the Companies Act 2014 of Ireland in general, or in particular pursuant to the EU Prospectus Regulation.
 This document has not been reviewed or approved by the Central Bank of Ireland or any other competent authority in the European Economic Area for the purposes of the EU Prospectus Regulation.
 This document does not constitute investment advice or the provision of investment services within the meaning of the European Union (Markets in Financial Instruments) Regulations 2017 of Ireland (S.I.
-No. 375 of 2017) (as amended) or otherwise or the Markets in Financial Instruments Directive (2014/65/EU) or otherwise.
-Neither Alkermes nor Mural is an authorized investment firm within the meaning of the European Union (Markets in Financial Instruments) Regulations 2017 of Ireland (S.I.
+No. 375 of 2017) (as amended) or otherwise or the Markets in Financial Instruments) Regulations 2017 of Ireland (S.I.
+No. 375 of 2017) (as amended) or the Markets in Financial Instruments) Regulations 2017 of Ireland (S.I.
+No. 375 of 2017) (as amended) or the Markets in Financial Instruments) Regulations 2017 of Ireland (S.I.
+No. 375 of 2017) (as amended) or the Markets in Financial Instruments) Regulations 2017 of Ireland (S.I.
+No. 375 of 2017) (as amended) or the Markets in Financial Instruments) Regulations 2017 of Ireland (S.I.
 No. 375 of 2017) (as amended) or the Markets in Financial Instruments Directive (2014/65/EU) and the recipients of this document should seek independent legal and financial advice in determining their actions in respect of, or pursuant to this document.